tanzeelRehman/Treasury/README.md

   # Picture Mark widget
   A widget that lets the user draw any text or a shape on a picture and then upload that modified picture on the database, Firebase is used in this example
   - video link!: https://drive.google.com/file/d/10pYwSGOsqMXWx9MN_7gOhZh7AhmWGzUw/view?usp=sharing

-- Video upload widget
-  A custom-made widget that asks specific questions records user responses and then uploads it to the server